Prasanto19/shopping-app-with-react-and-redux/README.md

 - Props rendering
 - Import files
 - Arrow functions
-- State management using hook
+- State management using redux
+- Connect redux and react with connectors
 - Manage code with version control(git)
 - Integrate eslint with prettier for auto formatting
 - Use additional yarn scripts for creating beautiful UI